Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

 To concretize the message in Theorem \ref{thm:diamwelfare}, consider a very small \game{} with $c=K=10$.
-With an $O(\sqrt{T})$ swap regret algorithm, the empirical distribution of the no-regret learning agents is guaranteed to be a $10^{-9}-$CE after $T=10^{18}$ rounds.
+With the state-of-the-art $O(\log^4 T /T)$ swap regret algorithm by ~\citet{anagnostides2021near}, the empirical distribution of the no-regret learning agents is guaranteed to be a $10^{-9}-$CE after $T=10^{13}$ rounds.
 However, since $\log(1/\epsilon) = \log(10^{9}) < (2K-2)\log(c)$, Theorem \ref{thm:diamwelfare} implies that this $10^{-9}-$CE may still never play the equilibrium strategy $(K,K)$ and its welfare is at most $ \frac{1+ \lceil \log(1/\epsilon)/\log (c) \rceil}{2K} = \frac{1}{2}$ of the equilibrium welfare.
-Notably, $10^{18}$ rounds of sequential interactions would take hundreds of years for a modern CPU to simulate.
-Our experimental results in Appendix \ref{append:exp} further confirm the mathematical analysis in Theorem \ref{thm:diamwelfare} --- our simulation shows that, surprisingly, the player actions generated by no-swap regret algorithms will get stuck on the first few actions for both players and remain far from the unique correlated equilibrium $(K,K)$ even after $10^8$ rounds.
+Notably, $10^{13}$ rounds of sequential interactions could take several days for a modern CPU to simulate.
+Our experimental results in Appendix \ref{append:exp} further confirm the mathematical analysis in Theorem \ref{thm:diamwelfare} --- our simulation shows that, surprisingly, the player actions generated by no-swap regret algorithms will get stuck on the first few actions for both players and remain far from the unique CE $(K,K)$ even after $10^8$ rounds.